daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   </details>

-Now you have created your designated administrator (admin1) and a user (student) for your JupyterHub.
 Continue reading the “[Anaconda](https://www.anaconda.com/)” section to set up Anaconda on the instance.

 [Back to Top](#econometric-pedagogy)